 In 2015, FCA established the first school for children with disabilities in Adjumani district, which has been home to refugees from South Sudan for nearly 30 years.
 The school offers inclusive education for refugee and host community children with the boarding facility for the children living afar from the school.

-FCA has also trained over 400 teachers to provide support to children with special needs, including skills such as sign language and child-centred, protective education.
+FCA has also trained over 400 teachers to provide support to children with special needs, including skills such as sign language and child-centered, protective education.

 In 2016 FCA developed a business model that was implemented in the Rwamwanja refugee settlement with Congolese refugees and host community students.
 The project involved supporting graduates for job readiness, to write business plans, starting own businesses and linking them to the private sector for employment within for instance hotel management and motorcycle maintenance.

 During the project’s first year, 240 students graduated from the program.
-By early 2017, 67 percent of the graduates were employed.
+Today, 95 percent of the graduates are employed.

 Vocational education in Rwamwanja refugee settlement.
 Photo: Jari Kivelä